adamwan-nexplore/guidebook-nxp-hk/what-we-share/schema-first-api-design.md

 ## When to be ready?

-- Before the sprint starts
+Before the sprint starts

-## Work In Progress
+## Facilitator

-- Set up the ChatOps for
+- change of API interfaces
+  - [Swagger Module](https://docs.nestjs.com/openapi/introduction) in NestJS can generate OpenAPI 3.0 Specification in JSON
+    - a script can generate the latest OpenAPI 3.0 Specification when a new commit has created locally
 - change of database structures
-  - change of API interfaces
+  - [mermerd](https://github.com/KarnerTh/mermerd) will run daily to generate the latest schema and create a pull request

 ## Challenges